 A Painful Intrusion

-The stabbing, burning, shock like pain which follows may be at extreme levels.
-Occasionally spontaneous, or brought on by applying make up, shaving, eating, drinking, smiling, any facial activity, or the environment.
+There is no exact trigger for TND.
+This can be spontaneous, or brought on by shaving, eating, drinking, applying make up, smiling, any facial activity, or the environment.

 Multiple sclerosis can bring this type of damage, brain lesions and strokes are at times associated with trigeminal neuralgia, although the cause is more often independent.